Suspect in custody in shooting death of Alabama sheriff

 Gov. Kay Ivey tweeted that Lowndes County Sheriff John Williams had been “tragically killed” in the line of duty and that she offered her prayers and sympathy to his family and the Lowndes County Sheriff’s Department.
 The suspect was identified as 18-year-old William Chase Johnson.

-Montgomery County Sheriff Derrick Cunningham told news outlets that Williams was shot at a gas station in the community of Hayneville, about 20 miles (32 kilometers) southwest of Montgomery.
+Montgomery County Sheriff Derrick Cunningham initially told news outlets that Williams was shot at a gas station.

-The state had issued an emergency alert saying it was seeking an 18-year-old white man last seen at a QV gas station in the area at 8:15 p.m., the time of the reported shooting.
+The state had issued an emergency alert saying it was seeking an 18-year-old white man last seen at a QV gas station at 8:15 p.m., in the area and around the time of the reported shooting.
 Sgt.
 Steve Jarrett, the commander of state troopers’ Montgomery post, later confirmed to reporters that the shooting took place at the QV station, and that Johnson was the only suspect at the time.
 He was considered a “serious risk” who may have been traveling on foot, according to the alert.

-The Montgomery Advertiser reported Johnson approached the shooting scene just after midnight, and was taken into custody.
-Authorities confirmed he had a firearm with him, the newspaper reported.
+Jarrett confirmed to news outlets that Johnson approached the shooting scene just after midnight, and had a handgun with him.
 The state law enforcement agency canceled the emergency alert early Sunday, saying Johnson was in custody.

-He didn’t have details on the nature of the call Williams was responding to, or details about the shooting, citing an ongoing investigation.
+“Details as to how he fled the scene and then reappeared at the scene, all that’s going to be investigated,” Jarrett said, according to WSFA-TV.
+The gas station is located in the Lowndes County seat of Hayneville, around 20 miles (32 kilometers) southwest of Montgomery.

 The tall sheriff was known as “Big John.”
 Ivey paid tribute to him online, writing that in his years of service in the U.S. Marine Corps and “his many years working in law enforcement, he dedicated his life to keeping other people safe.”